GabrielSGoncalves/udacity_devops_nanodegree_project3_k8s/README.md

 # Project 3: Operationalizing a Microservice with Kubernetes
 ## Overview
+In this project we'll be exploring Kubernetes as a framework for deploying an application for a partner team.

 ## Project Scenario
 The project official description is the following: